 Please note: Due to program pre-homework registration closes 7 days prior to first meeting.
 For more information, to register, or to schedule a workshop in your community, please contact us.

 It is never too soon to contemplate and prepare for death.

 From a past participants….

 “I took this workshop two years ago.

 I was able to complete my Personal Directive by deeply considering all the aspects of my personal care should I not be able to express them myself.
-As well, I was able to provide my Delegate with very detailed instructions that went far beyond what is required by the Personal Directive of Nova Scotia and met with her to review these instructions
+As well, I was able to provide my Substitute Decision Maker with very detailed instructions that went far beyond what is required by the Personal Directive of Nova Scotia and met with her to review these instructions

-The yellow Death Matters folder on my desk (and on Google Drive) also includes a hand-off memo with everything needed to close down my personal and business life, as well as documents such as contacts and tasks I wish to complete before I die.
+The End of Life Death Matters folder on my desk (and on Google Drive) also includes a hand-off memo with everything needed to close down my personal and business life, as well as documents such as contacts and tasks I wish to complete before I die.
 The templates, instructions and discussions were invaluable in completing these documents.

 The Way to Go workshop and further discussions with the facilitators also helped me decide what to do with my former body upon death.

 The workshop was, and continues to be, invaluable in planning for the realities of this life and death.
 If you do not do this, you are placing a great burden on those left behind to clean up what was your life.”

-Why doing your Health Care Directive is important.
+Why doing your Advance Personal Health Care Directive is important.

 Planning for the future is important.
-Everyone needs to have a Personal Directive.
+Everyone needs to have an Advance Directive.
 We may lose our physical capability temporarily or permanently.
 We may lose our mental capability slowly, such as with Alzheimer’s disease, or very suddenly, as a result of a car accident.
 Stress among patients and their loved ones often stems from disagreements regarding health care decision-making at the end of life, including the choice of when to use or stop use of life-sustaining medical procedures.